live / 2021

 - Indirect impact

-Through this work, we hope to expand our evidence base for our Promotora home health model, ensuring more holistic, quality care for South LA residents in the near term, and increasing respect, job opportunities, and pay for Promotoras in the long term.
-Esperanza’s goal for this project and all of our work is to ensure that community health promoters are more fully integrated into healthcare teams, and institutionally recognized and funded by the state.
-Esperanza is working with partners at the local and state level to secure a State Plan Amendment (SPA) to allow qualified non-licensed professionals such as community health workers (CHWs) and promotores to provide reimbursable primary prevention and education services through home visits.
+This project will support the healing and just recovery of South Central’s most vulnerable communities.
+The Promotora Model is a successful strategy in targeting disparities and increasing access to health services for community residents and building community trust through home visits and mentoring.
+Through this work, we will ensure more holistic, quality care for South LA residents as well as expand our evidence base for our Promotora home health model; and we will increasing respect, job opportunities, and pay for Promotoras in the long term.
+Esperanza’s goal for this project is to ensure that community health promoters are more fully integrated into healthcare teams, and institutionally recognized and funded by the state.
+Esperanza is working at the local and state level to secure a State Plan Amendment (SPA) to allow qualified non-licensed professionals such as community health workers (CHWs) and promotores to provide reimbursable primary prevention and education services.

 - Healthcare access